 It’s also important to note that your new service provider can perform the transfer while your existing services are still active.
 Consider that often times VoIP Phone is referred to as Digital Phone.
 Where you see ‘landline’ in the above list same applies to VoIP, as VoIP in itself is the modern form of the landline.

 Unfortunately, there are a number of instances in which it’s not always clear whether you’ll get to keep your number or not.
-One such example is if your move to a different province or outside your “local calling area”.
+One such example is if you move to a different province or outside your “local calling area”.
 These situations are treated on a case-by-case basis, so it’s always important to check with your new service provider to see if they can carry out the transfer.

 Mobile Number Portability

 As noted above, number portability doesn’t just apply to landline telephones.
-Mobile number portability and VoIP number portability are also available, and you can make pretty much any combination of switch you want (landline to VoIP, mobile to mobile, mobile to VoIP, etc.).
+Mobile number portability and VoIP number portability are also available, and you can make pretty much any combination of a switch you want (landline to VoIP, mobile to mobile, mobile to VoIP, etc.).
 In the case of mobile number portability, you have a few options available.
 If you’re switching mobile providers and getting a new phone in the process, you’ll need to hang onto your current SIM card if you want to keep your existing number.
 If you’re looking to keep your old phone, you’ll have to make sure it’s unlocked first before taking it to a new carrier (though if you’re sticking with the same carrier, you won’t have to do this).
 Fortunately, as of December 2017, all cell phones in Canada must be sold unlocked or be unlocked at the time of purchase, so if you’ve purchased a new phone since then, it should already be unlocked.
 If you still have time remaining on a two-year mobile contract, you will likely need to pay an early cancellation fee.
 Even if you do decide to cancel early, make sure you don’t cancel your existing plan before signing up for a new one.
 If you do, you risk losing your phone number and probably won’t get it back.
 Your new carrier can transfer your phone number and cancel your old plan, free of charge.

 VoIP Number Portability

 If you are considering making the switch to a VoIP phone and keeping your existing number is a concern, just know that most VoIP providers in Canada do offer the ability to port your number.
 Some, such as Phone Power, will do it for free, while others may charge a one-time fee in the $20-30 range.
 It’s also important to check your existing service agreement to find out whether you will have to pay any penalties for switching providers before the end of a service term.
-If you’re with a traditional carrier such as Bell or Rogers and are looking to make the switch to VoIP, you may feel pressure to keep their services (they will likely extend you counter-offers).
+If you’re with a traditional carrier such as Bell or Rogers and are looking to make the switch to VoIP, you may feel pressure to keep their services (they will likely extend you a counter-offer).
 While this is a great opportunity to barter for some cost savings and extra features, they still won’t measure up to the value offered by a standard VoIP plan, which typically features Voicemail, Voicemail to Email, nationwide long distance, Caller ID and of course, number porting.

 The Benefits of Number Portability